madhawav/WavesSimulator/README.md

 # WavesSimulator
 Improvement on Dynamic Vertex Buffers: Waves Demo by http://richardssoftware.net/.
-Vertex Calculation code is modified to utilize Microsoft Direct Compute resulting significant improements in Performance.
-Shaders involving reflection and refraction are also introduced to Water Surface with depth based blending.
+Vertex Calculation code is modified to utilize Microsoft Direct Compute resulting significant improvements in Performance.
+Shaders involving Reflection and Refraction are also introduced to Water Surface with Depth Based Blending.